ffes/nppsnippets/docs/compile.rst

 To compile with newer versions of Visual Studio you can convert an existing project file.

-There is also a `MinGW-w64`_ makefile, using their 32-bit compilers.
-It can be used from `Cygwin`_ and MSYS2.
+There is also a `MinGW-w64`_ makefile, using their 64-bit compilers.
+It can be used from `Cygwin`_, MSYS2 and various Linux distributions including WSL.
+It compiles, but the resulting dll is not recognized by Notepad++.

 .. _Visual Studio: https://www.visualstudio.com/
 .. _MinGW-w64: https://mingw-w64.org/